dali-lab/webtivity-parlay/Documentation/getting_started.md

 # WEBDEV getting started

 So you want to make a webpage.
 You want your own domain.
 You want it all.
 This is a 1 hour long tutorial to get you up and running and developing with some nice tools.
+This mostly assumes that you are using a recent version of OS X, so your mileage may vary.

 ##1)  Tools